robertoostenveld/arduino/esp8266_config_webinterface/README.md

 # Overview

 This is a demonstration and test sketch for configuring persistent options via the web interface.
 This strategy is used in a number of my functional esp8266 sketches.
-It consists of a `settings.json` file in the SPIFFS filesystem, a `settings.html` file, and a `settings.js` script.
+It consists of a `settings.json` file in the SPIFFS filesystem and a `settings.html` file with some javascript.

 The settings can be changed in the webbrowser at http://192.168.1.xxx/settings and clicking "Send".
 This results in `ESP8266Webserver` parsing the arguments and placing the variables in the header, but also places the query string in the body.